 After some weeks of testing and adjustments it entered passenger service on the SVR in August 2012.

-In January 2018 the locomotive moved to the Swanage Railway where it is now based.
+In January 2018 the locomotive moved to the Swanage Railway where was based for a number of years.

 After having some problems with the middle connecting rod big end the locomotive was back in service in October 2018.
 This was aided by the use of the coupling rod from classmate 34028 Eddystone.